rohitgupta29/happy_birthday/README.md

 Technology Used: HTML5 CSS3 jQuery  GNU/Linux Digital Ocean as VPS GIMP

-Note: This project has been folked and learned from ayusharma.
+Note: This project has been folked and learned from https://ayusharma.github.io/.
 So, we are using it only for study purpose.

 # Setup